dtsomp/howto_dpkg/README.md

 * man page is not properly formatted.
 * man page is (1) by default.
 * package is not signed.
-* lots of laziness in documentation and exception handling
+* lots of laziness in documentation and exception handling.